-March 13, 2024

-RE: In Support of H 7217- An Act Relating To Criminal Offenses -- Assault Weapons

-Chairman Craven, Vice chairs McEntee and Knight, and members of the House Judiciary Committee.
-Thank you for the opportunity to share our support for H 7217- An Act Relating To Criminal Offenses -- Assault Weapons and our thanks to Representative Knight and his esteemed co-sponsors for their introduction of this bill, which would would ban the possession, sale, and transfer of assault weapons

-The Rhode Island Coalition for Children and Families (RICCF) is comprised of forty-three member organizations who provide and/or advocate for services and resources to support and strengthen families; to address policy and practice for behavioral and physical health, special education, juvenile justice, family and sexual violence, and to support and care for foster youth.
-We strive to build and maintain a strong and effective human services workforce.
-All of the challenges facing our state's children, youth, and families are made more dangerous by the availability of assault weapons.
+March 27, 2025 RE: In Support of H 5436- Relating To Criminal Offenses - Rhode Island Assault Weapon Ban of 2025 Chairman Craven, Vice Chairs McEntee and Knight, and members of the House Judiciary Committee.
+Thank you for the opportunity to share our support for H 5436- An Act Relating To Criminal Offenses - Assault Weapons and our thanks to Representative Knight and his esteemed co-sponsors for their introduction of this bill, which would restrict the manufacture, sale, purchase, and possession of these assault weapons.
+The Rhode Island Coalition for Children and Families (RICCF) is comprised of forty-four member organizations who provide and/or advocate for child well-being and family safety and stability.
+The services and resources provided by our members cross the full spectrum: behavioral health, education, juvenile justice, victim services, family stabilization, disability services, care for foster youth, shelter and housing and food and income supports.
+All the challenges facing our state's children, youth, and families are made more dangerous by the availability of assault weapons.
+A Public Health Emergency In summer 2024, Surgeon General Vivek Murthy declared firearms a public health emergency.
+Murthy told Kaiser Family Foundation (KFF) Health News "the mental health toll of firearm violence is far more profound and pervasive than many of us recognize."
+He continued "every day that passes we lose more kids to gun violence...the more children who are witnessing episodes of gun violence, the more children who are shot and survive that are dealing with a lifetime of physical and mental health impacts."
 Firearms were responsible for 20 percent of all child and teen deaths in the U.S. for both 2020 and 2021, compared to an average of less than 2 percent in similarly large and wealthy nations.
 This puts the U.S. far ahead of peer nations in child and teen firearm deaths.
 Data show that U.S. firearm deaths for children and teens again surpassed motor vehicle deaths - the second leading cause of death - and that the increase has been primarily driven by gun assault deaths.
 On a per capita basis, the firearm mortality rate among children and teens in the U.S. is over 9.5 times the rate of Canada, the country with the second-highest child and teen firearm death rate.
-If firearm deaths in the U.S. had mirrored Canada's rates between 2010 and 2021, approximately 30,000 U.S. children and teenagers would still be alive.i

-We join the American Academy of Pediatrics in supporting a ban on assault weapons.
+If firearm deaths in the U.S. had mirrored Canada's rates between 2010 and 2021, approximately 30,000 U.S. children and teenagers would still be alive.ii We join the American Academy of Pediatrics in supporting a ban on assault weapons.
 They note: "Assault weapons are dangerous, military-style guns that are built to do the most damage and kill or maim the maximum number of people in the shortest amount of time.
 Assault weapons are distinguishable from other semiautomatic firearms based on the combat-style features that allow a shooter to control the weapon, while quickly discharging large amounts of ammunition.
 The availability of such weapons in the community only exacerbates all of the dangers posed by other guns, including increasing child deaths, child suicide, and assaults.
 Assault weapons are especially dangerous for children:

-&lt;sup>1 ii https://www.aap.org/en/advocacy/state-advocacy/assault-weapons-bans/